 GCSE English Literature

 The Literature unit will comprise of two examinations as follows:

-Section A. Students will answer a question on the play they have been taught.
-They will be asked to write in detail about the extract as well as the play on the whole.
+Section A. Students will answer a question on Macbeth.
+They will be asked to write in detail about the extract as well as the play as a whole.
 (34 marks)

-Section B: 19th Century Novel.
-Students will answer a question on the Novel they have been taught.
-They will be asked to write in detail about the extract as well as the Novel on the whole (30 marks)
+Section B: Students will answer a question on The Strange Case of Dr Jekyll and Mr Hyde.
+They will be asked to write in detail about the extract as well as the novel as a whole (30 marks)

 Paper 2: Modern Texts and Poetry

-Section B: Poetry : Students will answer one comparative question on one named poem and one of their choice from the chosen anthology cluster.
+Section B: Poetry : Students will answer one comparative question on one named poem and one of their choice from the Relationships Anthology cluster.
 (30 marks)

 The English Language exam will also comprise of two units as follows: